Nag-Nad/Data-Analysis-Projects/README.md

 - 🕸️ **6) Open Food Facts Web Scraping & Product Data Extraction**
 Scraped detailed product information from the _Open Food Facts website_ using `Selenium`, `BeautifulSoup`, and `Requests`.
 Extracted data for the top 50 most scanned products including brand, quantity, packaging, origin, category, and barcode.
 Selenium `(via Docker)` was used to access dynamic content, while BeautifulSoup handled HTML parsing.
 Created structured dataframes with pandas and handled missing values using NumPy.
 Also included barcode-based scraping to retrieve additional nutritional details for individual products.

+- ☕ **7) Brew Heaven Sales & Customer Insight Dashboard (Power BI)**
+Integrated sales, inventory, and customer feedback data for a local coffee shop chain using `Power BI`.
+Transformed messy Excel files into a clean data model with `Power Query`, resolved inconsistencies, and built a two-page interactive dashboard.
+Visualizations included time-series sales trends, product performance, stock levels by category, and supplier reordering patterns.
+Delivered actionable insights such as drops in product demand, potential quality issues, and overall customer sentiment (rated 4.2/5), helping the business make smarter inventory and marketing decisions.
 More projects will be added regularly!

 ---